rgutmann39/clinical_trials_etl/README.md

 3. Within the infer.py file, update the client instantiation in line 34 with a real OpenAI API key.
 This update is required for Docker containerization.
 4. Boot up Docker.
 6. Build the Docker image by running the following command: "docker build -t trially_container ."
+7. Verify that the Docker image was successfully built by running: "docker image ls | grep trially_container".
+If this returns a line starting with "trially_container", the build was successful.
-7. Run the Docker container by running the following command: "docker run -p 8080:8080 -v trial_db:/app/trial_db trially_container"
+8. Run the Docker container by running the following command: "docker run -p 8080:8080 -v trial_db:/app/trial_db trially_container"